 As you can imagine (or know all too well?), you could literally end up with hundreds of tools in your stack if you use a different one for every specific marketing task.
 And that’s just too much to manage — especially for large teams.

-Welcome’s software brings marketing teams together in a single workspace to share plans, collaborate on assets, and flawlessly execute marketing campaigns.
+Optimizely CMP’s software brings marketing teams together in a single workspace to share plans, collaborate on assets, and flawlessly execute marketing campaigns.

 This means many (if not most) of your marketing tools are in one place.
 You can execute your entire campaign and content lifecycle, from planning to production to measurement and back again, all within one platform.